-Young men are supported through an individualised program aimed at understanding their behaviours and developing skills to respond in safe, non-violent, and healthy ways.
-The program aims to help young men develop emotional intelligence and emotional regulation, as well as develop insight into the impact of their behaviour on those around them, enhancing accountability.
+Young people are supported through an individualised, one on one program aimed at understanding their behaviours and developing skills to respond in safe, non-violent, and healthy ways.
+The program aims to help young people develop emotional intelligence and emotional regulation, as well as develop insight into the impact of their behaviour on those around them, enhancing accountability.

 BYS has developed positive partnerships with other organisations to ensure that we are responding to the needs of young people who identify that domestic violence has, or is currently, impacting on their lives and relationships.
 BYS recognises that domestic violence and homelessness intersect in young people’s lives and we aim to offer effective support, at a critical development stage of early adulthood, and in a way that respects the trauma experiences that young people have experienced.

-We have a specialist domestic violence worker who can support young people directly and/or support any BYS youth workers in a consult role to enhance risk assessment and safety planning for young women and/or children experiencing domestic violence and coercive control.
+We have a dedicated domestic and family violence worker who can support young people directly and/or support any BYS youth workers in a consult role to enhance risk assessment and safety planning for young people experiencing domestic or family violence and/or coercive control.